soham-shee/acadexpo/README.md

 Event submission and management

-Search and filter events by topic, and date
+Search and filter events by topic, and date (ddmmyyyy)

-Event details including location, date, time, description, and organizer information
+Event details including location, date, time, event link, and organizer information

 ## TechStack used :

-HTML , CSS, PHP, JS, mySQL and also used Bootstraped Template
+HTML , CSS, PHP, JS, mySQL and Bootstraped Template also used

 ## Authors